Code-Institute-Submissions/Finding-Campania/README.md

 * My mentor, **Spencer Barriball**, for his guidance, wisdom and encouragement throughout the project.
 * **CI Staff** and **Slack Community** for their assistance with minor coding issues.
+* to write my README.md it was useful to follow that of [Anna Gilhespy](https://github.com/AJGreaves/portrait-artist/blob/master/README.md) and [JackSheehy15](https: // github.com/jacksheehy15/milestone-project-1/blob/master/README.md)

 **The content of this Website is for educational purposes only.**